-- Genomma's Proposal is Inadequate and Not Compelling.
-The Genomma proposal is not compelling on key financial metrics.
-The proposal reflects only a 23% premium to the Company's closing price of \$13.50 per share on the last trading day prior to the public announcement of Genomma's proposal.
-This premium is well below comparable transactions, at a time when the Company's stock price was increasing to reflect the benefits of its recent acquisitions and on the heels of another strong quarter.
-In addition, the Company believes the implied EBITDA multiple is meaningfully lower than comparable transactions and well below the intrinsic value of the Company, especially when taking into account the Company's scale, high-quality branded OTC portfolio, significant tax attributes and scarcity value. - Genomma's Timing is Opportunistic.
-The Company recently completed its third and largest acquisition of OTC brands in the last 15 months, barely three weeks before Genomma went public with its proposal.
-With these transactions now consummated, the Company believes it is well on its way to achieving its planned long-term transformation into a large-scale, diversified OTC company with upside opportunities arising from its expanded portfolio of core OTC brands.
-The Company believes the market had just begun to recognize the benefits of this successful strategy and the Company's share price had increased to a new 52-week high when Genomma rushed to make its unsolicited public proposal. - Genomma's Proposal Lacks Detail and is Highly Conditional.
-The Board believes a credible acquisition proposal must deliver both compelling value and certainty by including, among other things, evidence of financial resources sufficient to complete a transaction in a timely fashion.
-In addition, any proposal must contain sufficient detail to demonstrate that it provides market-standard provisions that assure certainty of completion.
-The Genomma proposal does not include debt commitments and was also conditioned on the approval of its shareholders, due diligence and other unspecified matters.
+- The Proposal was Inadequate and Not Compelling.
+The Proposal was not compelling on key financial metrics.
+The Proposal reflected only a 23% premium to the Company's closing price of \$13.50 per share on the last trading day prior to the public announcement of the Proposal.
+The Board believed this premium was well below comparable transactions, at a time when the Company's stock price was increasing to reflect the benefits of its recent acquisitions and on the heels of another strong quarter.
+In addition, the Board believed the implied EBITDA multiple was meaningfully lower than comparable transactions and well below the intrinsic value of the Company, especially when taking into account the Company's scale, high-quality branded OTC portfolio, significant tax attributes and scarcity value. - Genomma's Timing was Opportunistic.
+The Board noted that the Company had recently completed its third and largest acquisition of OTC brands in the last 15 months, barely three weeks before Genomma went public with the Proposal.
+With these transactions now consummated, the Board noted its belief that the Company is well on its way to achieving its planned long-term transformation into a large-scale, diversified OTC company with upside opportunities arising from its expanded portfolio of core OTC brands.
+The Board believed that the market had just begun to recognize the benefits of this successful strategy and the Company's share price had increased to a new 52-week high when Genomma rushed to make its unsolicited public Proposal. - Genomma's Proposal Lacked Detail and was Highly Conditional.
+The Board noted its belief that a credible acquisition proposal must deliver both compelling value and certainty by including, among other things, evidence of financial resources sufficient to complete a transaction in a timely fashion and that any proposal must contain sufficient detail to demonstrate that it provides market-standard provisions that assure certainty of completion.
+At the time the Proposal was made, it did not include debt commitments and was also conditioned on the approval of Genomma's shareholders, due diligence and other unspecified matters.